 Rick, age 32, is a 5-time survivor and a Dragonfly.
 Since age 8, Rick has diagnosed with medulloblastoma, a form of brain cancer.
 He endured numerous surgeries and aggressive chemotherapy and radiation treatments (including cranial and spinal radiation).
 Numerous side effects compromised his immune system and resulted in other medical concerns, including bacterial meningitis and shingles.
-He conquered cancer while in junior high school but was diagnosed with colon cancer and Barrett Syndrome (a precursor to esophageal cancer) in college.
+He conquered his original cancer, but was diagnosed with colon cancer and Barrett Syndrome (a precursor to esophageal cancer) in college.
 More surgeries and more treatments were in store.

 After graduating from Wright State University in the fall of 2011 with a bachelor’s degree in Mass Communications and a Minor in History, doctors discovered his colon cancer came back; it was Stage 3.
 Additional surgeries, hospitalizations, and complications resulted in more trips from Cincinnati Children’s Hospital Medical Center to Cleveland Clinic.
 Genetic tests identified Lynch Syndrome, an inherited disorder that increases the risk of many types of cancer, particularly cancers of the colon (large intestine) and rectum, which are collectively referred to as colorectal cancer.
 He has to be screened every 3-4 months.
 A mass on his adrenal gland required an additional surgery.